Neapolitan chord: Further harmonic contexts

 A common use of the Neapolitan chord is in tonicizations and modulations to different keys.
 It is the most common means of modulating down a semitone, which is usually done by using the I chord in a major key as a Neapolitan chord (or a flattened major supertonic chord in the new key, a semitone below the original).

 Occasionally, a minor seventh or augmented sixth is added to the Neapolitan chord, which turns it into a potential secondary dominant that can allow tonicization or modulation to the ♭V/♯IV key area relative to the primary tonic.
 Whether the added note were notated as a minor seventh or augmented sixth largely depends on how the chord resolves.
 For example, in B major or B minor, the Neapolitan chord with an augmented sixth (A♯ added to C major chord) very likely resolves in B major or minor, or possibly into some other closely related key such as F♯ major.

 However, if the extra note is considered an added seventh (B♭), this is the best notation if the music is to lead into F major or minor.

 Another such use of the Neapolitan is along with the German augmented sixth chord, which can serve as a pivot chord to tonicize the Neapolitan as a tonic.
 In C major/minor, the German augmented sixth chord is an enharmonic A♭^{7} chord, which could lead as a secondary dominant to D♭, the Neapolitan key area.
 As the dominant to ♭II, the A♭^{7} chord can then be respelled as a German augmented sixth, resolving back to the home key of C major/minor.

 Minor Neapolitan chord

 Sometimes one encounters a minor triad on the Neapolitan second degree rather than the major: for example, a D♭ minor chord in the key of C major or C minor.
 Sometimes this is enharmonically respelled as occurring on the sharpened tonic, i.e. a C♯ minor chord in C major or C minor.
 This has the same function as the major Neapolitan but is considered more expressive.
+An example occurs in bar 5 of the overture to Franz Schubert's opera Fierrabras, D 796.